Semi-proportional representation

-Semi-proportional representation characterizes multi-winner electoral systems which allow some representation of smaller parties or candidates, but don't reflect the strength of the competing political forces close to proportional to the votes they receive.
+Semi-proportional representation characterizes multi-winner electoral systems which allow some representation of smaller parties or candidates, but produce results that do not always reflect the strength of the competing political forces in a way that is proportional to the shares of the votes they receive.
 Semi-proportional voting systems are between proportional systems like party-list proportional representation or single transferable vote and winner-take-all systems.
 Examples of semi-proportional systems include the single non-transferable vote, limited voting, and parallel voting.

-Because there are many measures of proportionality, and because there is no objective threshold, opinions may differ on what constitutes a semi-proportional system as opposed to a non-proportional one or a fully proportional system.
+There are different measures of proportionality, and no objective threshold, so opinions differ on what constitutes a semi-proportional system, a non-proportional system and a proportional system.

 Single-vote systems

+Semi-proportional systems

 Election systems in which a party can achieve its due share of seats (proportionality) only by coordinating its voters are usually considered to be semi-proportional.
-They are not non-proportional or majoritarian, since in the perfect case the outcome will be proportional, but they are not proportional either, since the perfect case is not guaranteed without coordination.
-Such systems include the single non-transferable vote and cumulative voting, both of which are commonly used to achieve approximately-proportional outcomes while maintaining simplicity and reducing the cost of election administration.
-Under these systems, parties often coordinate voters by limiting the size of the party slate, or by using complex vote management schemes where voters are asked to randomize which candidate(s) they support.
+They are not non-proportional or majoritarian, since in the perfect case the outcome will be proportional and in many cases it is close to proportional, but they are not universally proportional either, since the perfect case is not guaranteed without coordination.
+Such systems include the single non-transferable vote and cumulative voting, both of which are commonly used to elect a range of members based on party identification) and achieve approximately-proportional outcomes while maintaining simplicity and reducing the cost of election administration.
+Under these systems, parties may coordinate voters by limiting the size of the party slate or by using complex vote management schemes where voters are asked to randomize which candidate(s) they support or vote in specified ways, such as through differently-worded voting cards.

-These systems are notable for the absence of an ordered electoral list.
+These systems are notable for the absence of an ordered party list.
 Candidates may coordinate their campaigns, and present or be presented as agents of a party, but voters may choose to support one candidate among the said group but not the others (that is, panachage is permitted).